 The Role of Clinical Nurse Preceptors

-Georgetown University School of Nursing & Health Studies faculty review and approve all preceptors, who serve as highly skilled mentors for students.
+Georgetown University School of Nursing (GUSON) faculty review and approve all preceptors, who serve as highly skilled mentors for students.
 Nursing preceptors partner with faculty to provide clinical training, supervision, and evaluation of students in the clinical settings.

 What Nurse Preceptors Do

 Preceptors share valuable clinical knowledge while providing students with evidence-based clinical training and experiences that help them meet course competencies.

 - Review and discuss their students’ clinical objectives and how they will be accomplished.

 - Assign patients consistent with their students’ education and experience level.